PipedreamHQ/pipedream/docs/docs/code/nodejs/sharing-code/README.md

 # Sharing code across workflows

-[Actions](/docs/components#actions) are reusable steps.
+[Actions](/components#actions) are reusable steps.
 When you author an action, you can add it to your workflow like you would other actions, by clicking the **+** button below any step.

 Pipedream provides two ways to share code across workflows:

 - **Publish an action from a Node.js code step**.
-Publish any Node.js code step in a workflow as a resusable action in your account or organization.
+[Publish any Node.js code step as a reusable action](/code/nodejs/sharing-code/#publish-an-action-from-a-node-js-code-step) from the Pipedream dashboard.

 - **Create an action from code**.
-[Learn how to build your first action here](/docs/components/quickstart/nodejs/actions/).
-Instead of deploying and managing from Pipedream, manage your code from a Github repository for version control.
+Develop your action code on your local filesystem and [publish to your Pipedream account using the Pipedream CLI](/components/quickstart/nodejs/actions/).

 ## Publish an action from a Node.js code step